 Mascoutin Valley State Trail

-The trails honor the Mascoutin Native American tribe.
-Known as the “Fire Nation,” and “Little Prairie People,” they lived near Green Lake and the upper Fox River in the mid to late 1600s.
-The Algonquin-speaking tribe had moved west to Wisconsin to escape attacks from the Iroquois and other warring tribes.
-By the time of the Fox Wars during the early 1700s, they had entwined with the Kickapoo, Mesquaki (Fox), and Sauk nations.
-They eventually moved south and west.
-The last mention of them living in the state was in the 1780s.
+The path names honor the ancient Mascoutin nation.
+Known as the “Fire Nation,” and “Little Prairie People,” they lived in this area in the mid to late 1600s.
+The Algonquin-speaking tribe had moved west to the area that became Wisconsin to escape attacks from the Iroquois and other warring tribes.
+By the time of the Fox Wars in the early 1700s, they had mixed with the Kickapoo, Mesquaki (Fox), and Sauk nations.
+They eventually moved out of the state.
+The final mention of them in Wisconsin was in the 1780s.

-The eastern route journeys 10 miles from Rosendale to Fond du Lac.
+The eastern trail covers nearly 10 miles from Rosendale to Fond du Lac.
 It follows the route of an abandoned Chicago and Northwestern Railroad line.
 Fond du Lac County maintains the trail.
-The trailhead in Rosendale is located on Wisconsin State Highway 26 on the north side of the village.
-In Fond du Lac, the terminus is at Rolling Meadows Drive.
+It begins in Rosendale, on the north side of town on Wisconsin State Highway 26.
+The trail ends in Fond du Lac, on Rolling Meadows Drive.

 Route Descriptions